5 gallon fish tanks make excellent aquariums.

 But, a thriving 5 gallon aquarium is a work of art.

-But, if you want to create a vibrant and carefully crafted ecosystem, consider getting a 5 gallon aquarium and filling it with plants.
+Larger tanks, like a 20 gallon long are also fun, especially if you want to keep multiple species of fish, but if you crave the challenge of building a vibrant and intricate ecosystem, consider getting a 5 gallon aquarium and filling it with plants.

 For more information about plants that can thrive in a 5 gallon tank, check out my article on almost unkillable aquarium plants.